 Internal Medicine Preliminary Residency (Minnesota)

-The one-year Preliminary Internal Medicine Residency provides a solid foundation for further training in internal medicine or non-internal medicine specialties such as dermatology, radiology, anesthesiology, neurology, ophthalmology, radiation oncology and physical medicine.
+The one-year Internal Medicine Preliminary Residency at Mayo Clinic's campus in Rochester, Minnesota, provides a solid foundation for further training in internal medicine or noninternal medicine specialties, such as anesthesiology, dermatology, neurology, ophthalmology, and physical medicine and rehabilitation.

 Although schedules vary slightly, preliminary medicine residents are otherwise indistinguishable from categorical residents and enjoy the same benefits and responsibilities.

-Residents are not eligible to obtain any board certifications for this one-year program, but the year does satisfy the eligibility criteria of many specialty programs for continued training toward certification (e.g. Anesthesia, Dermatology, Neurology, Ophthalmology, PM&R, Radiology, Radiation Oncology, etc).
+Residents are not eligible to obtain any board certifications for this one-year program, but the year does satisfy the eligibility criteria of many specialty programs for continued training toward certification — anesthesiology, dermatology, neurology, ophthalmology, and physical medicine and rehabilitation.

-The Internal Medicine Preliminary Residency Program at Mayo Clinic in Rochester has been in existence since 1966.
+The Internal Medicine Preliminary Residency at Mayo Clinic's campus in Rochester began in 1966.
 More than 750 physicians have completed training since that time.
-It is currently anticipated that 24 residents will complete training in this program annually.
+Each year, 26 residents complete training in this program.